famez/ProxyDLP/README.md

 Roadmap

--Detect if we are using a company account or a personal account -Monitor uploaded files and decode/parse PDFs, excels to plain text -Detect embedded images and standalone images and apply OCR to extract text -Monitor conversations.
+- Detect if we are using a company account or a personal account
+- Monitor uploaded files and decode/parse PDFs, excels to plain text
+- Detect embedded images and standalone images and apply OCR to extract text
+- Monitor conversations.
--Apply configurable regular expressions to detect data leakage.
+- Apply configurable regular expressions to detect data leakage.
--Get telemetry / user behaviour of the AI applications on a dashboard to have more visibility on your company
+- Get telemetry / user behaviour of the AI applications on a dashboard to have more visibility on your company

--Integration with ChatGPT --> On GOING
+- Integration with ChatGPT --> On GOING
--Integration with Microsoft Copilot
+- Integration with Microsoft Copilot
--Integration with DeepSeek
+- Integration with DeepSeek
--???
+- ???